 Tooth decay can be painful lead to fillings, crowns or inlays.
 If tooth decay is not treated, the nerve of the tooth can become infected and die, causing an abscess.
 This may then need root canal treatment or even extraction.
-It is very important that you keep up a good routine to keep your teeth and gums healthy at home.
-Gum disease is the largest cause of tooth loss in adults.
+It is very important that you keep up a good oral hygiene routine to keep your teeth and gums healthy at home.
+Gum disease is the largest cause of tooth loss in adults and has been linked to other medical problems such as, heart disease, strokes, diabetes and respiratory (lung) disease.
 Gum disease is a preventable condition and can be treated and kept under control with regular cleaning sessions and check-ups, preventing further problems.
 If teeth are lost, it may be necessary to fill the gaps with bridges, dentures or implants.

-If plaque is not removed by brushing it can harden into something called calculus another name for it is 'tartar'.
-As calculus forms near the gumline, the plaque underneath releases poisons causing the gums to become irritated and inflamed.
+If plaque is not removed, it causes the gums to become irritated and inflamed.
 The gums begin to pull away from the teeth and the gaps become infected.
-If gum disease is not treated promptly, the bone supporting the teeth is destroyed and healthy teeth can become loose and fall out.
-Gum disease is the biggest cause of tooth loss in adults and can lead to a need for dentures, bridges or implants.
+If gum disease is not treated quickly, the bone supporting the teeth is destroyed and healthy teeth can become loose and fall out.
+Gum disease is the biggest cause of tooth loss in adults and can eventually lead to a need for dentures, bridges or implants.

 Brushing removes plaque and food particles from the inner, outer and biting surfaces of your teeth.
 Here is one method of removing plaque:1.
 Place the head of your toothbrush against your teeth, then tilt the bristle tips to a 45 degree angle against the gumline.
 Move the brush in small circular movements, several times, on all the surfaces of every tooth.2.
 Brush the outer surfaces of each tooth, upper and lower, keeping the bristles angled against the gumline.3.
 Use the same method on the inside surfaces of all your teeth.4.
 Brush the biting surfaces of the teeth.5.
 To clean the inside surfaces of the front teeth, tilt the brush vertically and make several small circular strokes with the front part of the brush.6.
 Brushing your tongue will help freshen your breath and will clean your mouth by removing bacteria.